dcunited001/dcunited001.github.io/_drafts/semioteleology.md

     everyone has Rothschild-level problems, but shit that's what i'd do if I weren't me

-i *almost* went to one of these sessions in Boulder, CO, but my manager was such a dick that day, i totally forgot about it. the
+I *almost* went to one of these sessions in Boulder, CO, but my manager was such a dick that day, i totally forgot about it. the
 #AlexanderMethod is a metaphor.